SolaceSamples/solace-samples-cloudfoundry-java/_docs/ldap.md

 Authorization groups for application access are not setup through PCF and thus have to be setup manually.

-SSH into the VMR using a user with at least read-write access to that VPN.
+SSH into the PubSub+ message broker using a user with at least read-write access to that VPN.

 Assuming you are using VPN `v001`, use these commands on the CLI:
 ```